tdauth/gustavsfairyland/README.md

 Make sure the codec is supported on Android: https://developer.android.com/guide/appendix/media-formats.html

+The following command builds the game for Android with the x86 architecture and a specified API level:
+`bash ./buildandroid_x86.sh`

+The following command builds the game for Android with the ARM architecture and a specified API level:
+`bash ./buildandroid_arm.sh`

+For the Android releases execute one of the following commands:
+`bash ./build_arm_release.sh`
+`bash ./build_x86_release.sh`

 ### Clips
 The clips consist of video and audio files.
 These files have to be converted into different file formats for the different platforms.